I am currently a Postdoctoral Researcher at the University of Pennsylvania, where I received my PhD in City and Regional Planning in August 2023.

 Peer-reviewed articles:

-• [Under review] Freeman, L., Lee, Y., Lei, Y., Xu, W. (Equal contribution).
+• [Revise & resubmit] Freeman, L., Lee, Y., Lei, Y., Xu, W. (Equal contribution).
 Measuring residential mobility: A historical overview of novel data and methodological approaches.

 • Lee, Yeonhwa & Reina, Vincent.
 (2024).
 Neighborhood satisfaction and gentrification: A study of Philadelphia.
 Urban Studies.
 [Link to article]